by Kyle Kick

 Help kids to mindfully add contacts.
 If your child has a phone or tablet, brainstorm with them age-appropriate ways to mindfully add and manage their contacts.
 For advice about how to know if your child is ready for their first cell phone and how to support them to successfully navigate their digital connections, visit Raising Digital Natives.

 Turn off screens at least 2 hours before bedtime.
 The blue light emitted from electronic devices including televisions, tablets, computers, and phones inhibits the brain’s production of the sleep-related hormone melatonin.
 Turning off screens in plenty of time before bed allows for critical melatonin production and brain quieting that is necessary to fall and stay asleep.

 Set a good example.
 In today’s over-connected world, many adults struggle with creating space and time that is media-free.
-In her book, Screenwise: Helping Kids Thrive (and Survive) in Their Digital World, Dr. Devorah Heitner stresses the importance of adult modeling and shifting the focus from being our kids’ media monitor to their media mentor.
+It's important to be a good role model of healthy technology habits.
+In her book, Screenwise: Helping Kids Thrive (and Survive) in Their Digital World, upcoming BStrong Together guest speaker Dr. Devorah Heitner stresses the importance of adult modeling and shifting the focus from being our kids’ media monitor to their media mentor.
 Be sure to attend our speaker event and community conversation with Dr. Heitner coming up on Tuesday, Oct.
 30th at 7:00pm at Barrington Middle School - Priairie Campus.
 For more information or to register, click here.